The-Migus-Group/authentication-panel/oidc-authentication.md

 [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) (OAuth) refers to this same entity as an Authorization Server.

-This specification also defines the following terms:
+This specification also uses the following terms:

 **WebID** _as defined in the
 [WebID 1.0 Editors Draft](https://dvcs.w3.org/hg/WebID/raw-file/tip/spec/identity-respec.html)_